 Yacht owners are a funny lot.
 Even though many large yachts nowadays are built on pre-engineered series hulls with customized interiors, some owners can’t get their heads around the idea of picking up the process midbuild.
 I respect the notion of commissioning a full-custom build and the creative rewards of directing a project from concept to completion, but like so many of us these days, I’m a total FedEx type.
 I’d rather have what I want yesterday-ish, not three years-ish hence.
 Picking up a spec project midbuild allows you to indulge your tastes and desires in a fraction of the time.

 Builders such as Westport in the United States and several builders scattered about Europe and Asia are in the spec-build game.
-If you need an example of a successful adoption project, look no further than the cover of our May/June issue.
-Heesen’s 47-meter (154-foot) Elena was started on spec and was fairly far along in the process when an owner locked on.
+If you need an example of a successful adoption project, look no further than Heesen’s 47-meter (154-foot) Elena, which was started on spec and was fairly far along in the process when an owner locked on.
 As you’ll notice from the story, he got a spectacular boat in a fraction of the time he would have starting from scratch, and he was still able to tailor her to his tastes.

 Heesen builds full-custom yachts, but always starts two or three yachts a year in its 47-meter (154-foot) displacement and 50-meter (164-foot) semi-displacement series.
 Those hulls are available in various stages of completion for a willing—or impatient—owner to take on.
 As a project proceeds, Heesen will commission an interior by a top designer, as the yard did with Elena, and an owner can get into his new boat that much quicker.